How to Prioritize Bugs π

 A few strategies to move fast, reduce conflicts and keep your backlog small.

-Bug fixing is not exactly everyone's favourite engineering activity.
+Bug fixing is not exactly everyone's favorite engineering activity.

 It's a tricky process that requires coordination between several stakeholders, and it's not easy to get it right.